google/WebFundamentals/src/content/en/updates/2016/06/absolute-positioned-children.md

 {# wf_updated_on: 2016-06-16 #}
 {# wf_published_on: 2016-06-16 #}
 {# wf_tags: css,flexbox,chrome52,absolute-positioned #}
-{# wf_featured_snippet: A previous version of the CSS Flexible Box Layout specification set the static position of absolute-positioned children as though they were a 0x0 flex item.
+{# wf_featured_snippet: A previous version of the CSS Flexible Box Layout specification set the static position of absolute-positioned children as though they were a flex item whose size is 0px by 0px.
 The latest version of the spec takes them fully out of flow and sets the static position based on align and justify properties. #}
 {# wf_featured_image: /web/updates/images/generic/quilt.png #}

 # Flexbox Gets New Behavior for absolute-positioned Children {: .page-title }